 Dillon is located at 45.2166° N, 112.6389° W, a bit farther north than Minneapolis, Mn, so winter heating costs in a conventional house can be expected to be substantial.
 At this latitude the average heating season is November through March.
 A medium-sized home heating bill, heated moderately, can be in excess of $200 per month.
 An older home without modern insulation and windows can cost considerably more.
 As far north as Dillon is located, we think it is unrealistic to expect even the most efficiently designed home to require no external heat in the coldest weather, but we believe the Blacktail homes will cost far less to heat than a more traditional design would cost.

-This image is mostly the front of a Solar Home taken from the perspective view at The Homes.
+This image is mostly the front of a Solar Home taken from the perspective view, Aeriel View From Southwest, at The Phase 1 Homes.
 The purpose is to provide a basis for discussing three things: 1) the small windows in the east and west sides of these homes, 2) the large windows in the south facing exposure, and 3), the black lower windows in the south facing exposure.

-The small windows on the east, and particularly the west, are very important in the summer when those long hot days will turn rooms with large east or west facing windows into very uncomfortable spaces.
-On these homes these windows are also made from glass that blocks most of the sun heat from coming through.
+Keeping the windows small on the east, and particularly on the west, is very important in the summer when those long hot days will turn rooms with large east or west facing windows into very uncomfortable spaces.
+On these homes these windows are also made from glass with a "low solar heat gain coefficient" that blocks most of the sun heat from coming through.

-The south facing large windows have glass that allows the maximum amount of sun heat to pass through into the main living area.
+The south facing large windows have glass with a "high solar heat gain coefficient" that allows the maximum amount of sun heat to pass through into the main living area.
 As you can see from the shading studies, these windows will be in the sun all day long in the winter, and will be shaded by the Sun/Earth rotation during the hot summer.

-The black lower windows are specially designed solar heaters.
+The lower windows that appear black in the illustration due to the speacil coating inside, are specially designed solar heaters.
 They will be mostly shaded from the sun in summer, but summer covers will be provided to ensure that no excess heat is brought into the house.

 Immediately behind the glass of these windows is a heat absorbing mass approximately ten inches thick that has been coated on the outside facing surface with a special black heat absorbing material.
 These solar masses will continue to heat the home after the sun has set.
 Additional information about this type of heater.

-From the inside of the home there will appear to be a nice shelf below the window to cover the solar heater; the shelfs will provide a good place for indoor plants .
+From the inside of the home there will appear to be a nice shelf below the window which is the cover for the solar heater; the shelf will provide a good place for indoor plants .

 Image by Rachel Aljilani for a Home Power Magazine article.